joelpurra/recap/talks/searchable-symmetric-encryption.md

     - Repeat until no result.
   - King James Bible.
     - Plain 4.3MB
-    - Cipthertext 4.3MB.
+    - Cipher-text 4.3MB.
     - Index size 0.125MB.
     - Time to encrypt 0.108 seconds.
     - Search in constant time -- around 0.001 seconds.
   - This scheme is susceptible to statistical analysis.
 - Outlook and conclusions.
   - Shown schemes allow clients to perform server-side operations on encrypted data.
-  - Deterministic search token -> staistical analysis.
+  - Deterministic search token -> statistical analysis.
   - Full He...
-Encryption (FHE) is not yet a pratical option.
+Encryption (FHE) is not yet a practical option.
   - The shown schemes have been implemented as POC; call for libraries.
 - Conclusions of presented schemes.
   - Deterministic encryption.